 Formed in 2009, the District Council Mobility Committee has originally focused most of its work on the areas of transportation/transit and its linkage with land use throughout Southeast Florida.
 The committee carried out the District Council’s work for ULI’s Curtis Infrastructure Initiative.
-Southeast Florida was chosen as one of four District Councils nationally to take part in this initiative focusing on better linkage of transportation and land use.
+Southeast Florida was chosen as one of four District Councils nationally to take part in this initiative focusing on a better linkage of transportation and land use.
 The Southeast Florida District Council expanded the local project to include all five Florida District Councils – thus giving the project a statewide perspective.
 This effort yielded information concerning both regional transportation authorities, and support for dedicated funding sources for transit in Florida.
 The effort concluded with the publication of “Connecting Florida: Transit + Florida’s Economy”.

 Following the 2010 publication of the ‘Connecting Florida’ report, the committee is currently implementing a new work plan containing elements scheduled through 2015.